Supie

 Supie was an online New Zealand supermarket.
-It was launched in 2021 by Sarah Balle and failed in 2023 after running out of cash.
+It was launched in 2021 by Sarah Balle and closed down in 2023 after running out of cash.
 It was put into voluntary administration on 30 October, and subsequently liquidated, owing over $2.1 million to over 4,000 creditors.
 Its goal was to disrupt the country's supermarket duopoly, operated by Foodstuffs and Woolworths.

 Launch

 Supie was launched in May 2021 in Auckland by Sarah Balle with the goal of disrupting New Zealand's supermarket duopoly, operated by Foodstuffs and Woolworths.
 In November, it raised $2.5 million in seed funding, led by Icehouse Ventures.
 In August 2022, it raised $3.9 million.
 Balle said that Supie would need $150 million to compete with the two major supermarket operators.

 In November 2021, Supie had 6,000 customers.
 During a COVID-19 lockdown in Auckland 2021, Supie had a growth rate of 1700%.
 By June 2022, it had 23,000 members and $6.5 million in annual revenue, and in July 2023, it had 55,000 customers and about 130 staff.

 In 2022, Supie started wholesaling for small retailers such as dairies.
 In September, they started selling meal bundles in partnership with the meal planning startup MenuAid.

 Supie was planning to expand coverage to the entire North Island in 2024, from which it was only available in Auckland, Tauranga, and the Waikato.
 This would have made its products available to 77% of the country's population, an increase from 50%.
 They also planned on launching physical stores, which would have operated 24/7 and be unmanned.